 - Prep a large crock pot with six balls of aluminum foil.
 Make about 2-inch balls of foil, then squish to 1 inch high and arrange in the bottom of the crock pot.

-- Use the dry rub of your choice or make the suggested rub. ยฝ cup dark brown sugar, 3 tablespoons kosher salt, 1 tablespoon chili powder,ย 1 teaspoon garlic powder, 1 teaspoon onion powder, and 1 teaspoon black pepper.
+- You can use the dry rub of your choice or make the suggested rub: ยฝ cup dark brown sugar, 3 tablespoons kosher salt, 1 tablespoon chili powder,ย 1 teaspoon garlic powder, 1 teaspoon onion powder, and 1 teaspoon black pepper.
 Stir together in a small bowl.

 - Optional but recommendedโpat dry the pork butt and then coat with about 2 tablespoons of good-quality liquid smoke.

 - Generously apply the rub.
-You could wrap it with plastic wrap and refrigerate it overnight at this point or cook it right away.
+At this point, you could wrap it in plastic wrap and refrigerate it overnight or cook it right away.

 - Place on the foil balls and cook on low undisturbed for 8-10 hours.

-- Bake until internal temp of 190ยฐ minimumโabout 8-10 hours, but will vary some with the thickness of the meat and the crock pot.ย If you can reach 200ยฐ-205ยฐ, the results will be better.
-Remove from the crock potย onto a large sheet of heavy-duty foil.
+- Bake until the internal temperature is 195ยฐ (190 ยฐ at a minimum)โabout 8-10 hours, but this will vary slightly with the thickness of the meat and the crock pot.ย If you can reach 200ยฐ-205ยฐ, the results will be better.
+Remove the meat from the crock potย onto a large sheet of heavy-duty foil.

 - Wrap tight with aluminum foil, then wrap with several towels.
 Allow to rest for at least 15 minutes, but 2-3 hours is fine if wrapped well.
 Shred with forks.
 It will fall apart.